“The pen is mightier than the sword, and considerably easier to write with.”

-She produced the Yellow Springs Short Film Festival and several open mic nights.
+She has produced film festivals and open mic nights.
 She is currently the manager of The LAVA Center, a community arts space and venue in Greenfield, MA.

-She was born and bred in Rhode Island, currently lives in Greenfield, Mass (with her son, actor/model Desmond Arnold), and has second homes in Yellow Springs, Ohio and Clones, Co Monaghan, Ireland.
+She was born and bred in Rhode Island, currently lives in Greenfield, Mass (with her kid, actor/model Desmond “Quinn” Arnold), and has second homes in Yellow Springs, Ohio and Clones, Co Monaghan, Ireland.